KavetiShivanjali/8-Week-SQL-Challenge-Data-with-Danny/Case Study #1/README.md

 1. Danny also requires further information about the ranking of customer products, but he purposely does not need the ranking for non-member purchases so he expects null ranking values for the records when customers are not yet part of the loyalty program.

 # 🤨Insights
+1. Customer A and B are the most visited customer and spent customers who really likes food from this restaurant
+2. Curry is the most preferred item by most of the customers during their first visits.
+3. Ramen is the most purchased item from the menu.
+54% of total orders are for "Ramen".
+4. Sushi and Ramen are the most popular items ordered by most of the customers.
+5. Sushi and curry are the first purchased items of the membered customers.
+6. Customers are more likely to order more items after taking membership.
+7. Customer B has the highest loyalty points compared to other customers if the loyalty points are based on the sushi orders.
+8. Among the membered customers Customer A has the highest loyalty points compared to B